Master in Sustainable Resource Management

 - Contact: srm-application[at]wzw.tum.de

-You find the most important information about the study program at a glance in our program flyer [pdf, 737 KB].
+You can find the most important information about the study program at a glance in our program flyer [pdf, 737 KB].

 Objectives and Content

-Natural resources, such as soil, water, air or biological diversity, constitute the essential foundation of human life and industry.
+Natural resources, such as soil, water, air, or biological diversity, constitute the essential foundation of human life and industry.
 Global consumption of natural resources is rapidly increasing and made more severe by global population and economic growth.
 This leads to an increased pressure on all natural resources, resulting in greater environmental concerns.
 Conflicts of interest arise from the increasing scarcity of resources and lead to ever more frequent international tensions.
 A comprehensive and sustainable resolution represents one of humankind's greatest challenges to date.

 The international master's program in Sustainable Resource Management addresses these challenges in the context of social, ecological and economic needs.
 It focuses on the teaching of appropriate analysis and management methods.
 In addition, the students' professional and personal development in an intercultural environment forms a central feature of the program.